 J.C.
-Penney posts surprise drop in same-store sales, shares slide
+Penney posts surprise drop in same-store sales, shares slip

 Penney and other traditional retailers have been struggling to overcome intense competition from online retailers such as Amazon.com Inc (AMZN.O) and off-price outlets such as TJX Cos Inc's (TJX.N) T.J.Maxx, which offer deep discounts on apparel.

 Penney, which caters mainly to lower-income shoppers, joins its closest rivals in reporting a drop in same-store sales in the latest quarter.

-Macy's Inc (M.N), the biggest U.S. department store operator, reported a 2.7 percent decline while Kohl's Corp's (KSS.N) same-store sales fell 1.7 percent.
+Macy's Inc (M.N), the biggest U.S. department store operator, reported a 2.7 percent decline while Kohl's Corp (KSS.N) posted a drop of 1.7 percent.

 Penney's net sales fell 1.4 percent to $2.86 billion, missing analysts' average estimate of $2.95 billion, according to Thomson Reuters I/B/E/S.

-The company's net loss narrowed to $67 million, or 22 cents per share, in the quarter from $115 million, or 38 cents per share, a year earlier.
+The company also recorded its 11th straight quarterly net loss, of $67 million, or 22 cents per share.
+However, this was an improvement from last year's loss of $115 million, or 38 cents per share, as the company continued to cut costs.

-Excluding items, Penney lost 21 cents per share, in line with estimates.
+Excluding items, Penney lost 21 cents per share.

-"We are excited about the initiatives we have in place to drive incremental growth during the holiday season," Chief Executive Marvin Ellison said in a statement.
+Still the company, like its rivals, was upbeat going into the most important shopping period of the year.
+"We are excited about the initiatives we have in place to drive incremental growth during the holiday season," Ellison said.

-J.C.
-Penney also said it was on track to achieve $1 billion in earnings before interest, taxes, depreciation and amortization (EBITDA) in 2016, and the company reaffirmed its full-year earnings forecast that calls for positive adjusted earnings per share.

 (Reporting by Siddharth Cavale in Bengaluru; Editing by Ted Kerr)